 Nicolas Roudier was born in 1994 in Besançon, France.
 As the son of a pianoforte player, he grew up in an early music environment, surrounded by period instruments.
-He began modern horn at age 4 with Walter Bellagamba.
+He began playing modern horn at age 4 with Walter Bellagamba.
 In 2007 he won First Prize at the Artistic Competition of Epinal, and then studied with Pierre Moragues (former solo horn at Paris’ Opera) from 2009.
 In 2012, Nicolas became a student of Phil Myers (former principal horn of New York Philharmonic) in Lausanne’s HEMU, Switzerland, where he completed a Bachelor degree in 2015 and a Master degree in 2018.
-He then turned to historical horns and went to the Royal Conservatory of The Hague to study with Teunis van der Zwart.
+He subsequently turned to historical horns and went to study at the Royal Conservatory of The Hague with Teunis van der Zwart.
 In 2020 he graduated with a second Master’s in Early Music, and in 2021 with the Artist’s Certificate.

 Nicolas is especially fascinated by historical horns, their history, diversity and impact on interpretation ; his collection brings together horns from the late XVIIIth century to the present and he plays them all in concert, matching repertoire and instruments in a large panel of colours, styles and techniques.
 Since 2019, Nicolas Roudier plays in duo with historical keyboard player Anders Muskens to play horn and pianoforte repertoire from late classical to romanticism, in unique historically informed performances.
 Learn more about the Muskens-Roudier Duo here.